Society of the Sacred Advent: Current life and work

 The Society has two schools located in Brisbane, Australia - St Margaret's and St Aidan's; both are for girls only.
-Although the Sisters are no longer involved in the day-to-day running of the schools, two Sisters remain active on each of the School Councils.
+Although the Sisters are no longer involved in the day-to-day running of the schools, they and the Vowed Members remain active on each of the School Councils and the Schools Trust.
 The Sisters also conduct regular quiet days and retreats which are open to members of the public.
 Attendees can enjoy a day of quiet prayer in the Sister's Chapel and the beautiful gardens surrounding Community House.
 A traditional labyrinth is also available for use.
-Details for quiet days and retreats may be found in 'Focus', the newspaper of the Anglican Diocese of Brisbane.
+Details for quiet days and retreats may be found in on the Society's website.

-In recent years, the Society has received two new vocations; Sister Rosalind Miriam was admitted as a novice in 2007, and Sister Moira Grace in 2006.
-Sister Moira has since taken full vows at a ceremony held in the Sister's Chapel on 26 February 2008; and Sister Rosalind Miriam most recently on 2 February 2010.
-On 11 July 2010, the Sisters also celebrated 100 years in their current residence, Community House.

-In 2017, the Sisters celebrated 125 years since the establishment of their Society.
-Of the approximately 80 women who joined the order, only 3 sisters remain, living in semi-retirement.
-The Society still owns St Margaret's and St Aidan's schools in Brisbane.
-Other schools established by the order are now managed by the relevant Anglican diocese.
+In 2022, the Society celebrated 130 years of presence and ministry in Queensland.
+In 2023 the Society welcomed its first two Vowed Members into the Order in a service of profession in the historic SSA Chapel in Albion.
+The Society still owns St Margaret's and St Aidan's schools in Brisbane, through the SSA Schools Trust Pty Ltd. Other schools established by the order are now managed by the relevant Anglican diocese.